 This works well when the password is short (and insecure).
 But by the time you are hitting 16 characters + passwords, the person receiving it is likely to make mistakes when they try to transcribe it (and then mutter words that would make your mother blush).

-You can set up a folder in Dropbox and then share the folder with the person who needs to access it.
+You can set up a folder in Dropbox or OneDrive and then share the folder with the person who needs to access it.
 Inside the folder, pop your passwords into a simple Word or Excel document.